 What Is the Most Valuable Purple Stone?

-What Gems Are Lavender Color?
+What Gems Are Lavender in Colour?

-Multiple gemstones can have lavender coloring.
+Multiple gemstones can have lavender colouring.
 Amethyst, kunzite, fluorite, chalcedony, and tourmaline may all come in shades close to lavender.
-Since those stones aren’t overly rare, they typically make good starting points, particularly if you prefer transparent or translucent stones.
+Since those stones aren't overly rare, they typically make good starting points, particularly if you prefer transparent or translucent stones.

 For opaque lavender gemstones, purple jade is likely the most accessible option.
 However, alternatives like purple phosphosiderite are also worth considering, as they typically have a light lilac hue.